z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 </CodeDescPanel>

 :::info
 Transient services are not tracked for disposal by default, but this feature can be turned on with the `.WithDisposableTransientTracking()` [container configuration option](/docs/configuration/container-configuration#tracking-disposable-transients).
-When it's enabled, the current [scope](/docs/guides/scopes) on which the resolution request was initiated takes the responsibility to track and dispose the transient services.
+When it's enabled, the current [scope](/docs/guides/scopes) on which the resolution request was initiated takes the responsibility to track and dispose transient services.
 :::

 ## Singleton lifetime